-Dietsmann also works closely with its clients on the development of its approach to ensure it is in-line with the clients' own objectives and expectations.
-For instance, during the year a meeting regarding local content was held with TOTAL during which Dietsmann's experience in respect of nationalization processes was discussed.
+Dietsmann also works closely with its clients on the development of its approach to ensure it is in-line with the contractor's objectives and expectations.
+For instance, during the year a strategic meeting on Quallity was held with TOTAL during which local content was discussed in respect of the progress of nationalization programs.